We tried world's first in-screen fingerprint reader at CES

 Using the world's first phone with a fingerprint scanner built into the display was as awesome as I hoped it would be.

-Such a simple, elegant harginger of things to come: a home button that appears only when you need it ad then gets out of the way.
+Such a simple, elegant harbinger of things to come: a home button that appears only when you need it and then gets out of the way.
 I would bet several Bitcoins that in-display fingerprint sensors become one of 2018's biggest phone trends, starting with high-end devices like the rumored Samsung Galaxy S9.

 But the phone I held in my hands was not the Galaxy S9, which doesn't exist yet.
 It's by Chinese phonemaker Vivo, and it's still without an official name, price and sale date.